dojo/widget-core/README.md

 This primitive is a base that enables building further abstractions to handle more complex behaviors, one of which is handling focus across the boundaries of encapsulated widgets.
 The `FocusMixin` is designed to provide support for these scenarios and should be used by widgets that want to provide `focus` to it's children or can accept `focus` from a parent widget.

-The mixin enhances a widgets API adding `focus` and `shouldFocus` methods, `shouldFocus` checks whether the widget is in a state to perform a focus action and will only return `true` once until the a widgets `focus` method has been called.
+The mixin enhances a widgets API adding `focus` and `shouldFocus` methods, `shouldFocus` checks whether the widget is in a state to perform a focus action and will only return `true` once until the the widget's `focus` method has been called.
 This `shouldFocus` method is designed to be passed to child widgets or nodes as the value of the `focus` property.

-If passed to a widget it will be called as the properties are set on the child widget, meaning that any other usages of the parents `shouldFocus` method will result in a return value of `false`.
+When `shouldFocus` is passed to a widget it will be called as the properties are set on the child widget, meaning that any other usages of the parent's `shouldFocus` method will result in a return value of `false`.

 An example usage controlling focus across child VNodes (DOM) and WNodes (widgets):